bartlomiejcerek/messenger_analyser/README.md

 ## Generate Conversation Report
 *scripts/ConversationReport.ipynb*

 It is simple Jupyter Notebook that obtains and visualize few most important information from given conversation.
 It also contains example on how to use Tools to search your conversation in more efficient way that messenger interface allows.

 ## Who Wrote That? - Naive Bayes
 *scripts/NaiveBayesClassif.ipynb*

-It is simple example of messages classification using Naive Bayes, polish language stemmer and TF-IDF vectorizer.
+It is a simple example of messages classification using Naive Bayes, polish language stemmer and TF-IDF vectorizer.

-**On Example Conversaion for +15 words messages it reached accuracy of 77.8%**
+**On Example 1:1 Conversation for +15 words messages it reached accuracy of 77.8%**

+\
+\
+\
+*Data was not attached to this project as it was private.
+Feel free to run scripts on any messenger history.*